 Melancholic and Psychotic Depression – Review of Diagnosis and Management

-Melancholic and psychotic depressions are both severe forms of depression associated with a high degree of morbidity and suicide risk.
+Melancholic and psychotic depressions are severe forms of depression associated with high morbidity and suicide risk.
 [Wilhelm K., 2009]

 The psychological perspective:

 Melancholia was caused by a “fault of the heart”, that is to say by a repressed wickedness: such was the opinion of Socrates, of Plato (to some extent) and of the stoic philosophers posidonius, Zenon and Cicero.

 The biological perspective: